m4nh/superros/README.md

 ## Basic usage: Publisher/Subscribers

 In this simple example we want to design a simple *Amplifier* reading a *Float32* data which is then published (*doubled*) on another topic at a certain frequency.
+Although in this snippet the code reduction is not astonishing, it is a basic example to introduce the Publisher/Subscriber paradigm in SuperROS.

 <img style='left:0;right:0;margin:0' width=200 src='https://media.giphy.com/media/229OC7hqUL2gzLwDtO/giphy.gif'/>